sigp/lighthouse/README.md

 - Actively involved in the specification and security analysis of the emerging Ethereum 2.0 specification.

+Like all Ethereum 2.0 clients, Lighthouse is a work-in-progress.

 ## Development Status

-Lighthouse, like all Ethereum 2.0 clients, is a work-in-progress.
-Instructions are provided for developers and researchers.

 Current development overview: